a-flyleaf/toyshelf/about.md

 ## Why not use Toyhouse?
 The cool and friendly reason is that I like how GitHub keeps track of dates and changes automatically, and coding everything from scratch offers me maximum customization.

 The snooty reason is that I have an elitist ideological aversion to treating characters like "toys."
 Which, to be crystal clear, isn't a judgment of the site itself or its users; Toyhouse looks like a wonderfully convenient thing, and I would probably have used it myself if I'd discovered it a few years' sooner.
-This is just as important (read: not much at all) as avoiding writing "Mary Sues."

 That said, I often tell myself I don't see the ~point~ in having characters devoid of story.
 Which means that I don't (didn't) feel the need to have character profiles that spell out everything like a wiki, since I would prefer to convey characterization through, y'know, story.